lumos72/Positioning-system/README.md

 # Positioning-system
-A positioning system based on GPS and PRS.
+A positioning system based on GPS and GPRS.